 For our purposes, ZIP codes that do not have a corresponding ZCTA population figure are omitted from calculations.
 These omissions result in some amount of inexactitude but on the whole should not have a palpable effect on resultant averages, because proximate ZIP code areas which do have a ZCTA population number assigned to them capture the tax rate of whatever jurisdiction the area is located in.

-Table 1.
-State and Local Sales Tax Rates, As of July 1, 2013
+State and Local Sales Tax Rates as of July 1, 2014

 Due to data limitations, this study does not include local sales taxes in resort areas in Montana.